prototypefund/Digital_Bargeld-docs/core/api-sync.rst

   :status 413 Request Entity Too Large:
     The requested upload exceeds the quota for the type of account.
-The wallet should suggest to the user to migrate to another backup and synchronization service (like with "410 Gone").
+The client should suggest to the user to migrate to another backup and synchronization service (like with "410 Gone").

   :status 429 Too many requests:
     This account has exceeded daily thresholds for the number of requests.
-The wallet should try again later, and may want to decrease its synchronization frequency.
+The client should try again later, and may want to decrease its synchronization frequency.

   .. note::

-    Responses with a body include an HTTP header "X-Taler-Sync-Signature" with the signature of the
+    Responses with a body include an HTTP header "Sync-Signature" with the signature of the
-    wallet from the orginal upload, and an "X-Taler-Sync-Previous" with the version that was
+    client from the orginal upload, and an
+    "If-Match" with the version that is
     being updated (unless this is the first revision).
-    "X-Taler-Sync-Previous" is only given to enable
-    signature validation.